MicrosoftDocs/ATADocs/ATPDocs/deploy/role-groups.md

 Microsoft Defender for Identity uses Microsoft 365's role-based access control (RBAC) to manage your user access, so that you can safeguard your data according to your organization's specific security and compliance needs.

-Defender for Identity also supports built-in security groups to define user roles with your tenant's Azure Active Directory.
+Defender for Identity also supports built-in security groups to define user roles with your tenant's Microsoft Entra ID.

 This article describes Defender for Identities access management and role authorization, helping you segregate duties within your security team, and granting only the amount of access that users need to do their jobs.